Fishnet (novel): Plot summary

 Twenty-year-old Rona Leonard leaves her sister Fiona's flat and disappears.
 Six years later, Fiona lives a mundane existence, struggling through a tedious office job and child care.
 Her life suddenly changes when she learns Rona was working as a sex worker.
 On a journey to uncover the truth about her sister, Fiona investigates the sex industry and meets with sex workers.
 Her misconceptions of the sex industry are challenged, and what she uncovers changes her life forever.

 Reception

-Fishnet won the Guardian Not the Booker Prize 2015.
+Fishnet won the Guardian's 2015 Not the Booker Prize.

-The Independent included Fishnet on its Christmas 2015: The top 10 debut fiction books list.
-James Kidd from The Independent compared Fishnet to Trainspotting, the novel by Irvine Welsh about Scottish heroin users, as it portrays a 'clandestine world (here, prostitution in Scotland) against the every day.'
-Journalist Iain MacWhirter wrote in The Herald that Fishnet challenged public misconceptions about sex workers as victims.
-Laura Lee from The Huffington Post applauded Innes's nuanced representation of sex workers.
+Fishnet has been praised for its use of dialogue and Scottish vernacular, and criticised for its use of present tense and "lectures on prostitution in the guise of blog entries".
+However, The Herald's Iain Macwhirter applauded the ways the novel challenged public misconceptions about sex workers as victims, and Irish sex worker rights activist Laura Lee, writing for The Huffington Post, praised Innes's nuanced representation of sex workers.
+James Kidd, writing for The Independent, called Fishnet "unsettling and seductive" and compared it to Trainspotting, Irvine Welsh's 1993 novel about Scottish heroin users, as it portrays a "clandestine world [...] against the every day".

-Fishnet has been praised for its use of dialogue and Scottish vernacular, and criticised for its use of present tense and 'lectures on prostitution in the guise of blog entries'.
+The Independent included Fishnet on its list of 2015's "top 10 debut fiction books".